mmuszkow/gb-disasm/README.md

 To compile it on linux in src directory execute: gcc main.c -O2 -o gb-disasm

-If you know why it's failing (I don't undestand GB working mechanism enought), please contact me at maciek.muszkowski@gmail.com.
+<b>If you know why it's failing (I don't undestand GB working mechanism enought),
+please contact me by mail.</b>